Get Control of Your Paperwork

 The trick to keeping your paperwork under control is to keep handling it as soon as it enters your home.
 Simply tossing the envelopes and junk mail, scanning, filing, and protecting your paperwork immediately lessens the amount of time you spend monthly straightening out your paperwork.

 Do you have any tricks to keeping your paperwork under control?
-Leave a comment below and pin this to your favorite organization boards.
+Leave a comment below, follow me on Pinterest, and pin this to your favorite organization boards.